 Correspondence Analysis of Square Tables

 In general, the sets of responses labeling the rows and columns are different.
-For example, the rows may be labelled by each respondent’s favorite color and the columns by their favorite sport.
-If instead we labelled the columns by their partner’s favorite color, then we have an example of a square table.
+For example, the rows may be labeled by each respondent’s favorite color and the columns by their favorite sport.
+If instead, we labeled the columns by their partner’s favorite color, then we have an example of a square table.

 Below I show an example as a heatmap for easier visualization.
 The data relate to brand switching between breakfast cereals.
 The rows contain the first cereal purchased, the columns contain the next cereal purchased.